chef/automate/components/automate-chef-io/content/docs/log-management.md

 ### Configuring Log Level

-You can configure Chef Automate log level for all services by creating a `.toml` and configuring the log level.
+You can configure Chef Automate log level for all services by creating a TOML file and configuring the log level.
 By default each service will initialize at the "info" level but can be any of 'debug, 'info', 'warning', 'panic', or 'fatal'.

 ```shell
 [global.v1.log]